-Russia’s FM in Egypt for talks on trade and Ethiopia’s dam
+Russia’s FM in Egypt for talks on ties and Ethiopia’s dam

 The suspension of Russian flights dealt a devastating blow to Egypt’s vital tourism industry, which had already been badly hit by the turmoil following a 2011 uprising.

-Russia-Egypt ties have deepened in recent years.
+El-Sissi and Russian President Vladimir Putin signed a partnership and strategic cooperation treaty in 2018, a document the Egyptian leader said should “open a new chapter in the history of our cooperation.”

+The two leaders have developed a close personal rapport, and have sought to expand bilateral ties, which have strengthened considerably in the past few years.

 Cairo’s relations with the U.S. suffered a blow in 2013 when the Obama administration criticized the military overthrow of Egypt’s first freely elected leader amid mass protests against his rule.

 In 2017, Egypt and Russia struck deals that allowed Cairo to buy billions of dollars’ worth of Russian weapons, including fighter jets and assault helicopters.
 They also signed a dead to have a Russian company build a nuclear reactor after Cairo agreed in principle to borrow $25 billion, or roughly 80% of the reactor’s cost, from Russia.